monk-blade/upvote-rss/README.md

 ## Features

-- Supports subreddits, Hacker News, Lemmy communities, Lobste.rs, PieFed communities, and Mbin magazines
+- Supports subreddits, Hacker News, Lemmy communities, Lobste.rs, PieFed communities, Mbin magazines, and GitHub
 - Configurable filtering to dial in the right number of posts per day in your feed reader
 - Embedded post media (videos, galleries, and images)
 - Parsers to extract clean content and add featured images